tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 The scope for instance variables is at object level.
 They can be accessed any where inside a class, but not outside of it.
 They last as long as an object exists.

+### How do you see if an object has instance variables?

+To see if an object has instance variables, we can either invoke the `instance_variables` method on it, or inspect the string representation of the object.

 ### What is a class?
 What is the relationship between a class and an object?
 How is defining a class different from defining a method?

 A class can be thought of a blueprint of an object.
 It defines what attributes and behaviors an object will have.